taocpp/config/doc/Writing-Config-Files.md

 ## Temporary

 The literal pseudo-value `temporary` (and its counterpart, `permanent`) can occur anywhere one of the literal values `null`, `true` and `false` can occur, however it does not itself carry a value.
-Instead it marks the sub-tree of the JSON result to which it is "added' as temporary, meaning that while it is available to references it will be removed from the final resulting JSON value.
+Instead it marks the sub-tree of the JSON result to which it is "added" as temporary, meaning that while it is available to references it will be removed from the final resulting JSON value.

 #### Example taoCONFIG Input File